-TIP: Check the 'Protect library' option in the Library tab of the Setup screen to prevent changes to your crates.
+TIP: Check the protect library option in the setup screen to prevent changes to your crates.
 If you do delete a crate by accident, you can get it back from the recycle bin / trash.
 Crate files have the extension .crate.